def read_instance_file(file_path):

 def opt_vals(self):

-lagrange_multipliers = [0] * instances[0]['num_tasks']
+return self._opt_valslagrange_multipliers = [0] * instances[0]['num_tasks']

 scip_gap_lr_solver = ScipGapLRSolver(instances[0])